-Warsaw, Poland – Europe’s leading low-cost carrier Ryanair recently announced new connections to and from Poland.
+Warsaw, Poland – Europe’s leading low-cost carrier Ryanair recently announced new connections in several European countries to and from Poland.

-This week, the Irish company said it was opening two new flight connections between France and Poland: the Bordeaux-Krakow and Marseille-Warsaw lines will be operated twice a week in Ryanair’s 2019 summer schedule.
+This week, the Irish company said it was opening two new flight connections between France and Poland: the Bordeaux-Krakow and Marseille-Warsaw lines will be operated twice a week in Ryanair’s 2019 summer schedule to cater to the growing number of travelers wishing to discover the French south.

 New Warsaw airport “a stupid plan”, according to Ryanair CEO